For those who don't know, The Phantom Manor is the name of the

 If you choose to attempt a Phantom manor Cookie House of your own,

-I supplied a free PDF template document you can use as cookie patterns.
+I supplied a free PDF template pattern you can download and print

 This project took about 9 hours, not counting the overnight hardening times.